halfriver/Python-Practice/README.md

 ## Projects

 ### 99 Bottles
-- Create a program that prints out every line to the song "99 Bottles of Beer on the Wall."
+- Create a program that prints out every line to the song [99 Bottles of Beer on the Wall](https://en.wikipedia.org/wiki/99_Bottles_of_Beer).
 - Do not use a list for all of the numbers, and do not manually type them all in.
-Use a built in function instead.
+Use built-in functions and a loop instead.
 - Besides the phrase "take one down," you may not type in any numbers/names of numbers directly into your song lyrics.
 - Remember, when you reach 1 bottle left, the word "bottles" becomes singular.
+At 0 bottles, the “s” returns.

 ### Armstrong Number
-- Learn about armstrong numbers [here](https://en.wikipedia.org/wiki/Narcissistic_number).
-- Define a function that allows the user to check whether a given number is armstrong number or not.
+- Define a function that allows the user to check whether a given number is an Armstrong Number (also known as a [Narcissistic Number](https://mathworld.wolfram.com/NarcissisticNumber.html)) or not.
 - Hint: To do this, first determine the number of digits of the given number.
 Call that n.
 Then take every digit in the number and raise it to the nth power.
-Add them, and if your answer is the original number then it is an Armstrong number.
+Sum them, and if your answer is equal to the original number then it is an Armstrong Number.
 - Example: Take 1634.
 Four digits.
-So, 1<sup>4</sup> + 6<sup>4</sup> + 3<sup>4</sup> + 4<sup>4</sup> = 1 + 1296 + 81 + 256 = 1634.
-So 1634 is an Armstrong number.
+So, `1<sup>4</sup> + 6<sup>4</sup> + 3<sup>4</sup> + 4<sup>4</sup>` = `1 + 1296 + 81 + 256` = `1634` Therefore, 1634 is an Armstrong number.
 - Tip: All single digit numbers are Armstrong numbers.

 ### Magic 8 Ball
-- Simulate a magic 8-ball.
+- Simulate a [Magic 8-Ball](https://en.wikipedia.org/wiki/Magic_8-Ball) that will answer a user’s questions.
-- Allow the user to enter their question.
+- Allow the user to input their question.
-- Display an in progress message(i.e. "thinking").
+- Display an in progress message (i.e. "Thinking...").
-- Create 20 responses, and show a random response.
+- Create 20 responses, and show one at random.
 - Allow the user to ask another question or quit.
-- Bonus:
-  - Add a gui.
-  - It must have box for users to enter the question.
-  - It must have at least 4 buttons:
-    - ask
-    - clear (the text box)
-    - play again
-    - quit (this must close the window)

 ### Pythagorean Triples Checker
-- If you do not know how basic right triangles work, or what a Pythagorean Triple is read these articles on Wikipedia[¹](https://en.wikipedia.org/wiki/Right_triangle) [²](https://en.wikipedia.org/wiki/Pythagorean_triple).
+- A [Pythagorean Triple](https://en.wikipedia.org/wiki/Pythagorean_triple) satisfies the formula a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>.
-- Allows the user to input the sides of any triangle in any order.
+- Allow the user to input the sides of any triangle in any order.
 - Return whether the triangle is a Pythagorean Triple or not.
 - Loop the program so the user can use it more than once without having to restart the program.

 ### Rock Paper Scissors Game
-- Create a rock-paper-scissors game.
+- Create a program that allows the user to play [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) against the computer..
-- Ask the player to pick rock, paper or scissors.
+- Ask the player to pick rock, paper, or scissors.
-- Have the computer chose its move.
+- Have the computer choose its move at random.
 - Compare the choices and decide who wins.
-- Print the results.
-- Subgoals:
-  - Give the player the option to play again.
-  - Keep a record of the score (e.g. Player: 3 / Computer: 6).
+- Display a record of the score (e.g. Player: 3 / Computer: 6), and allow the player to play again.

 ### Coin Estimator By Weight
 When some people receive change after shopping, they put it into a container and let it add up over time.
 Once they fill up the container, they'll roll them up in [coin wrappers](https://en.wikipedia.org/wiki/Coin_wrapper) which can then be traded in at a bank for what they are worth.
 While most banks will give away coin wrappers for free, it's convenient to have an idea of how many you will need.
 Instead of counting how many coins you have, it's easier to separate all of your coins, weigh them, and then estimate how many of each type you have and then how many wrappers you'll need.
 For example, if you weigh all of your dimes and see that you have 1276.9g of them, you can estimate that you have about 563 dimes (since each one is 2.268g) and you would be able to fill 11 dime wrappers.
 Here is the [weight of each coin](https://en.wikipedia.org/wiki/Coins_of_the_United_States_dollar#Coins_in_circulation) and [how many fit inside each type of wrapper](https://en.wikipedia.org/wiki/Coin_wrapper#Amount_in_a_roll_in_the_United_States).
-- Allow the user to input the total weight of each type of coin they have (pennies, nickels, dimes, and quarters).
+- Allow the user to input the total weight of each type of coin they have (pennies, nickels, dimes, and quarters) in either grams or pounds.
 - Print out how many of each type of coin wrapper they would need, how many coins they have, and the estimated total value of all of their money.
-- Subgoals:
 - Round all numbers printed out to the nearest whole number.
-  - Allow the user to select whether they want to submit the weight in either grams or pounds.

 ### Mad Libs Story Maker
 Ever played [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs)?
 If you haven't, here are the basics: